layumi/Person_reID_baseline_pytorch/tutorial/README.md

 ```
 `--gpu_ids` which gpu to run.

-`--name` the dir name of trained model.
+`--name` the dir name of the trained model.

 `--which_epoch` select the i-th model.

 `--data_dir` the path of the testing data.

-Let's look what we do in the `test.py`.
+Let's look at what we do in the `test.py`.
 First, we need to import the model structure and then load the weight to the model.
 ```python
 model_structure = ft_net(751)